-Between January and March 2022, The National Archives is embarking on a new research initiative to understand inclusion work being undertaken in archives across England in different regions.
-Six investigators will explore inclusion work in the North East, North West, Midlands, East/South East, South West and London.
+Between January and March 2022, The National Archives undertook a research initiative to understand inclusion work being undertaken in archives across England in different regions.
+Six investigators explored inclusion work in the North East, North West, Midlands, East/South East, South West and London.

-This project will culminate in a research day to compare findings about inclusive practice in the English regions and collaborate on a document to understand opportunities and barriers across the country.
-We will use the investigators’ research to inform strategies to support the recordkeeping sector in becoming more inclusive.
+This project culminated in a research day to compare findings about inclusive practice in the English regions and collaborate on a document to understand opportunities and barriers across the country.
+Investigators’ research was used to inform strategies to support the recordkeeping sector in becoming more inclusive.

 - Xa White, North East